Limanköy, Çayeli

-Limanköy is a quarter of the town Çayeli, Çayeli District, Rize Province, northeastern Turkey.
+Limanköy is a neighbourhood of the town Çayeli, Çayeli District, Rize Province, northeastern Turkey.
 Its population is 885 (2021).

 Infrastructure

 Limanköy consists of two boathouses, a harbor, two swimming areas, and a beach.
 Next to the coast is a highway, which stretches for 2.5 km (1.5 miles).
 Three mosques are there: the Hamuda, Merkez, and Darlik Mosques.

 Etymology

 Limanköy was formerly known as Artotil during the Ottoman Empire.
 In present-day it is referred to as Limanköy, which means port village.
 It is also argued that Limanköy transformed from Liman-Koy, which means bay-port.

 Geography

 It is situated six kilometers West of central Cayeli, lying east of Büyük Caferpaşa and south of Demirhisar and Akpınar, Kırşehir.

 Limanköy consists of a narrow coastal strip and a large mountain area that rises steeply and runs parallel to the coast.
 Hill Jandarma (Jandarmağun Tepe) is the highest point, at 420 metres.
 The countryside is covered with unspoiled forest.